Part of our “Accidental Project Manager” series for people who lead projects without formal PM certification or training.

 You can then break your vision down even further into objectives, scope and deliverables.

 Objectives: Now that you’ve got the vision envisioned, so to speak, it’s time to list about three to five objectives that the project is aiming to achieve.
-Make sure that each of these objects are specific, measurable, achievable, realistic and time bound (that’s an acronym for SMART, if it helps you to remember).
+Make sure that each of your objectives are SMART objectives, or specific, measurable, achievable, realistic and time bound (SMART is the acronym, if it helps you to remember).

 Scope: The next step is to figure out the scope of your project, by which you’ll outline the formal boundaries of the project by describing how the business may change or be altered by delivery of your project as well as what is relevant to the project and what isn’t.
 Clearly defining the scope at the start of the project is key to helping maintain control of your project.